Our Vision

 Capacity

-Knowledge, skills, values and cultural practices that allow them to thrive among their constituent members, in concert with their land, and to resist efforts from within and without that threaten their justice, sustainability and distinctive character and relationships with the land and each other.
+Knowledge, skills, values, and cultural practices allowing them to thrive, in concert with their land, and to resist efforts that threaten their justice, sustainability, and distinctive character and relationships with the land or each other.

 Confidence

-Clarity and commitment to their identity and purpose.
-Conviction regarding their ability to self-sustain and oppose threats to their existence, way of living, and land.
+Members possess clarity and commitment to their identity and purpose, and conviction regarding their ability to self-sustain and oppose threats to their existence, way of living, and land.

 Continuity